Stregsystem TUI Written in gnuCOBOL

 (click to see full undithered image)

-I have long heard about the COBOL language.
+I have long heard about COBOL.
 It has been referenced as: the language where writing a Hello, World! program takes more lines than its corresponding assembly; the language whose syntax is so verbose because it was designed around the idea that managers reading their subordinates' code should be able to understand the programmes; the language running on the dinosaur in the basement that still haunts us to this day, running old and critical services on mainframes; and the language whose developers retire handsomely while their code does not.

-Each one of these seems just all the more reason to try to make something with it!
+Each one of these seems like just all the more reason to try to make something with it!

 For the time I have been at Aalborg University, I have also been part of F-Klubben, the oldest student association on campus!

-One mantra, not to sound like a cult, spread around the sofas and fridges of F-Klubben, is to embrace scuffed stuff, and make more things.
+One mantra, not to sound like a cult, spread around the sofas and fridges of F-Klubben, is to embrace scuffed stuff and make more things.
 If you think of a funny idea, make it.

 The most important system in F-Klubben is the stregsystemet, although as the F-ormand (committee leader) of F-oret, I would say it is the system for songbook creation: sangbog and the newer Typst sangbog.